addinikio/welcome/README.md

 ---

-by joining the server, you understand the aforementioned information.
+by joining the server, you understand the aforementioned information and respect any changes made my me.